 Bioparc Valencia – This unique and innovative zoo is located in the northwestern part of the city, near the Turia Garden.
 Unlike traditional zoos, Bioparc is designed to immerse visitors in the natural habitats of the animals, using barriers like rivers, rocks, and vegetation to create an environment that feels more like a safari than a zoo.
 The park focuses on African ecosystems, showcasing a wide range of species including elephants, gorillas, lions, and giraffes.

 Albufera Natural Park – A serene and picturesque natural reserve located just south of Valencia.
-It is centered around Albufera, the largest freshwater lagoon in Spain, and is surrounded by rice fields that are vital to the production of Valencia's famous dish, paella.
+It is centered around Albufera, the largest freshwater lagoon in Spain, and is surrounded by rice fields vital to the production of Valencia's famous dish, paella.
 The park is a haven for birdwatchers, with over 250 species of birds, including flamingos and herons.
-Visitors can take boat trips on the lagoon, explore the walking trails, relax on its beaches, and enjoy stunning sunsets over the water.
-Take either the 24 or 35 bus from the center for 30 minutes, changing at Embarcadero or El Palmar Bus Stop.
+Visitors can take boat trips on the lagoon, explore walking trails, relax on its beaches, and enjoy stunning sunsets over the water.
+Take either the 24 or 35 bus from the center for 30 minutes, changing at Embarcadero or El Palmar bus stop.
 Book tour →

-Malvarrosa and Las Arenas Beach – Two of Valencia's most popular urban beaches are joined and both are known for being a wide stretch of golden sand with clear blue waters.
-Normally city beaches aren’t much to look at, but Valencia’s aren’t bad at all and boast the Blue Flag Award and the Q for Tourist Quality.
-Located just a short distance from the city center, it offers a perfect spot for sunbathing, swimming, and various water sports.
-There are a number of nice beach clubs with pools like Marina Beach Club restaurant if you have the cash for a bit of luxury.
-The beach is also lined with a lively promenade featuring restaurants, cafés, and bars where you can enjoy traditional Valencian cuisine, including fresh seafood and paella.
+Malvarrosa and Las Arenas Beach – Two of Valencia's most popular urban beaches, Malvarrosa and Las Arenas, are connected and known for their wide stretch of golden sand and clear blue waters.
+Typically, city beaches aren’t much to look at, but Valencia’s stand out, boasting the Blue Flag Award and the Q for Tourist Quality.
+Located just a short distance from the city center, these beaches offer a perfect spot for sunbathing, swimming, and various water sports.
+There are also several upscale beach clubs with pools, like Marina Beach Club, if you’re in the mood for a bit of luxury.
+The beach is lined with a lively promenade featuring restaurants, cafés, and bars where you can enjoy traditional Valencian cuisine, including fresh seafood and paella.

-Valencia Marina – Just off the beach, this area complements the seaside experience with its modern facilities for yachting and boating.
+Valencia Marina – Just off the beach, Valencia Marina complements the seaside experience with its modern facilities for yachting and boating.
 The marina is a hub for maritime activities, hosting international sailing events and offering a range of dining and entertainment options.

-Ruzafa – One of Valencia's trendiest neighborhoods and definitely popular with LGBTQ+ folk.
-Originally a working-class area, it has transformed into a cultural hotspot known for its bohemian vibe, eclectic mix of cafes, bars, and restaurants, and a thriving arts scene.
+Ruzafa – One of Valencia's trendiest neighborhoods and a favorite among the LGBTQ+ community.
+Originally a working-class area, Ruzafa has transformed into a cultural hotspot known for its bohemian vibe, eclectic mix of cafés, bars, and restaurants, and a thriving arts scene.

 Gay Tours in Valencia

-Gaily Tour in Valencia – Gaily Tour offers half-day walking tours within Valencia, as well as full-day excursions from Valencia to the surrounding areas of the Spanish coast.
-Their classic walking tour takes guests through the old, historic quarter.
-There is also a walking tour through the futuristic City of Arts & Sciences/La Ciudad de las Artes y las Ciencias and the Oceanografic Aquarium.
-Both tours have all entrance fees included in the price.
-Gaily Tour also offers a night walking tour of the LGBTQ+ scene in the city, with a drink included in the tour fare.
-Their full-day excursions start in Valencia and take guests to Sagunto, Segorbe, Xàtiva, or Bejís & Jérica.
+Gaily Tour in Valencia – Gaily Tour offers half-day walking tours within Valencia, as well as full-day excursions from Valencia to surrounding areas on the Spanish coast.
+Their classic walking tour takes guests through the historic old quarter.
+Another option is a walking tour of the futuristic City of Arts and Sciences (La Ciudad de las Artes y las Ciencias) and the Oceanogràfic Aquarium.
+Both tours include all entrance fees in the price.
+Gaily Tour also offers a nighttime walking tour of Valencia’s LGBTQ+ scene, complete with a drink included in the fare.
+Their full-day excursions start in Valencia and take guests to destinations such as Sagunto, Segorbe, Xàtiva, or Bejís & Jérica.

-Gay Tours Valencia – Gay Tours Valencia offers half-day walking tours within Valencia, as well as full-day excursion experiences by bike or bus.
-These include a customizable, private walking tour of the historic city center, a shorter walking tour of historical Valencia and the medieval quarters, a nightlife walking tour with stops at popular LGBTQ+ bars in the neighborhoods of El Carmen and Russafa, and a full-day excursion to Playa Pinedo, a gay nudist beach.
+Gay Tours Valencia – Gay Tours Valencia offers half-day walking tours in Valencia, as well as full-day excursions by bike or bus.
+These include a customizable private walking tour of the historic city center, a shorter walking tour focusing on Valencia’s medieval quarters, a nightlife walking tour with stops at popular LGBTQ+ bars in the neighborhoods of El Carmen and Ruzafa, and a full-day excursion to Playa Pinedo, a gay nudist beach.

 Restaurants and Cafes

-Casa Carmela – Cutting straight to the chase, if you’re looking for paella, head down to the picturesque beachfront of Malvarrosa, directly east of the city center.
-Casa Carmela is rightly known for serving the best traditional, wood-fired paella and various other rice dishes.
-Casa Carmela has been run and operated by four generations of the same family.
-The restaurant, in fact, was originally a changing room shack for beachgoers in the 1920s.
+Casa Carmela – Cutting straight to the chase: if you’re looking for paella, head down to the picturesque beachfront of Malvarrosa, directly east of the city center.
+Casa Carmela is renowned for serving the best traditional, wood-fired paella and various other rice dishes.
+The restaurant has been run and operated by four generations of the same family.
+Interestingly, it was originally a changing room shack for beachgoers in the 1920s.
 Outdoor seating is available and recommended, providing diners with the perfect beachfront backdrop while enjoying traditional paella.

 Cómic Café – This local Spanish pub in Russafa is especially popular with the local LGBTQ+ community.
-The menu includes breakfast, brunch, snacks, and drinks on an ambient outdoor terrace.
+The menu includes breakfast, brunch, snacks, and drinks on a relaxed outdoor terrace.

-Café Trapezzio – Café Trapezzio is a gay-friendly cafe pub that opens early for coffee, followed by drinks and cocktails in the evening as guests lounge on the outdoor terraza.
-The cafe is located in a cozy square in the Carmen neighborhood.
+Café Trapezzio – Café Trapezzio is a gay-friendly café pub that opens early for coffee and serves drinks and cocktails in the evening as guests lounge on the outdoor terraza.
+The café is located in a cozy square in the Carmen neighborhood.

 Turangalila – An LGBTQ+-friendly restaurant especially known for its dinner with a drag show.
-Turangalila offers Mediterranean cuisine, with dishes like salads, meat and fish entrées, and desserts.
+Turangalila offers Mediterranean cuisine, featuring dishes like salads, meat and fish entrées, and desserts.

-A Fer La Ma – Calling itself a restaurant gastrobar, A Fer La Ma is a popular LGBTQ+-friendly restaurant located near the botanical gardens in the neighborhood of Extramurs.
-It’s open all day, starting with coffee and breakfast in the morning to dinner entrées and cocktails in the evening.
-Their Spanish/Mediterranean menu is extensive, and there’s plenty of outdoor seating to enjoy it.
+A Fer La Ma – Calling itself a restaurant gastrobar, A Fer La Ma is a popular LGBTQ+-friendly spot located near the botanical gardens in the Extramurs neighborhood.
+It’s open all day, starting with coffee and breakfast in the morning, and serving dinner entrées and cocktails in the evening.
+The Spanish/Mediterranean menu is extensive, and there’s plenty of outdoor seating to enjoy it.

-Barbarella Drag Show Restaurant – Enjoy a fun night in the neighborhood of Extramurs with a delicious dinner, open bar, and cabaret show.
+Barbarella Drag Show Restaurant – Enjoy a fun night in the Extramurs neighborhood with a delicious dinner, open bar, and cabaret show.
 Barbarella offers a selection of set menu dinner options, all of which include an open bar and access to the drag cabaret show.
-Barbarella is open on Fridays and Saturdays only.
+The restaurant is open on Fridays and Saturdays only.
 Reservations can be made in advance and are highly recommended.

-La Casa Viva Ruzafa – A vegetarian and vegan restaurant that embodies the concepts of reduce, reuse, recycle, and bioconstruction in everything that it does.
-Located in the Russafa neighborhood, La Casa Viva offers a diverse vegetarian/vegan lunch and dinner menu, as well as drinks.
-Consistent with their business ethos, even the furniture has been restored using environmentally friendly ecological materials.
+La Casa Viva Ruzafa – A vegetarian and vegan restaurant that embodies the principles of reducing, reusing, recycling, and bioconstruction in everything it does.
+Located in the Russafa neighborhood, La Casa Viva offers a diverse vegetarian/vegan lunch and dinner menu, along with drinks.
+Consistent with their ethos, even the furniture has been restored using environmentally friendly materials.

-Ostras Pedrín Centro – Located on a narrow street in the heart of Valencia, it’s a cozy establishment with a small counter and kitchen, a bar, and a few tables.
-Despite its snug interior, diners will discover a wide selection of oysters, salted fish, gourmet preserves, and salads that can be combined with their list of wines and cavas.
+Ostras Pedrín Centro – Located on a narrow street in the heart of Valencia, this cozy establishment features a small counter and kitchen, a bar, and a few tables.
+Despite its snug interior, diners will find a wide selection of oysters, salted fish, gourmet preserves, and salads that pair perfectly with their list of wines and cavas.

 Valencia Gay Bars and Clubs

-Valencia does not have a designated LGBTQ+ neighborhood, meaning that you’ll likely find a nearby LGBTQ+ bar or club no matter where you are staying.
-Many popular spots, however, are located in the El Carmen and Russafa neighborhoods.
+Valencia does not have a designated LGBTQ+ neighborhood, meaning you’ll likely find an LGBTQ+ bar or club near wherever you are staying.
+However, many popular spots are concentrated in the El Carmen and Russafa neighborhoods.

 La Boba y el Gato Rancio – This gay bar is located in the Russafa neighborhood, near Parc Central.
 It’s a convenient meeting place where you can enjoy drinks and cocktails, coffee, and desserts on their terrace.
 La Boba y el Gato Rancio also serves a variety of non-alcoholic options, including smoothies, frappes, chai lattes, and milkshakes.

-Café de las Horas – A very popular destination that welcomes all visitors, including LGBTQ+ folks, even if it may not be an LGBTQ+-centric establishment.
-In addition to the unique menu, guests can enjoy the neo-baroque cafe interior or sit outside, taking in picturesque views of the Valencia Cathedral and its Micalet bell tower.
-The cafe is open throughout the day, starting with breakfast and coffee, continuing with afternoon English tea, cakes, and pastries.
+Café de las Horas – A very popular destination that welcomes all visitors, including LGBTQ+ patrons, even if it’s not explicitly LGBTQ+-centric.
+In addition to a unique menu, guests can enjoy the neo-baroque café interior or sit outside, taking in picturesque views of Valencia Cathedral and its Micalet bell tower.
+The café is open throughout the day, starting with breakfast and coffee, continuing with afternoon English tea, cakes, and pastries.
 In the evening, the menu switches to wines and tapas, cocktails, and mixed drinks.
 It’s a great place to try “Agua de Valencia.”

-The Muse – A large gay “disco-pub” with a dance floor situated in the neighborhood of La Saïdia.
-The Muse is popular for pre-partiers who then head to the nearby gay nightclub, Deseo 54.
-(The Muse often hands out discount flyers for Deseo 54, so keep an eye out during your visit.)
+The Muse – A large gay “disco-pub” with a dance floor located in the La Saïdia neighborhood.
+The Muse is popular with pre-partiers who often head to the nearby gay nightclub, Deseo 54.
+(The Muse frequently distributes discount flyers for Deseo 54, so keep an eye out during your visit.)

-BUBU – A gay bear bar, attracting men of the hairier variety—or anyone looking to enjoy the cheap drinks and good music from the '80s and '90s.
-BUBU is conveniently located in the Extramurs neighborhood, very close to the Torres de Quart and the botanical gardens.
+BUBU – A gay bear bar that attracts men of the hairier variety—or anyone looking to enjoy cheap drinks and great music from the '80s and '90s.
+BUBU is located in the Extramurs neighborhood, very close to the Torres de Quart and the botanical gardens.

-Barberbirborbur Club – Barberbirborbur is a gay-friendly dance club located in the Russafa neighborhood that plays the best hits of indie, pop, rock, and disco.
-Barberbirborbur consists of two floors, with plenty of dancing space.
+Barberbirborbur Club – Barberbirborbur is a gay-friendly dance club in the Russafa neighborhood that plays hits spanning indie, pop, rock, and disco.
+It consists of two floors, with plenty of space for dancing.
 Open Fridays and Saturdays.

-Piccadilly Downtown Club – A trendy nightclub drawing a mixed crowd in the heart of the Russafa neighborhood, known for its music selection that includes hits from the '90s, '80s dance techno, backfire, rock, pop, and indie.
-Piccadilly Downtown Club also holds a special silent disco night where headphones can be tuned into three different music stations to dance to—although there is still a DJ if you take off the headphones, so it isn’t really silent.
-Open on Fridays, Saturdays, and the eve of holidays.
+Piccadilly Downtown Club – A trendy nightclub drawing a mixed crowd in the heart of the Russafa neighborhood, known for its music selection that includes hits from the '80s, '90s dance techno, rock, pop, and indie.
+Piccadilly Downtown Club also hosts a special silent disco night where headphones let guests switch between three different music stations—though a DJ still plays for those without headphones, so it’s not truly silent.
+Open Fridays, Saturdays, and the eve of holidays.

 Deseo 54 – A popular gay nightclub playing international house music and often featuring visiting international artists.
-Deseo 54 has late hours and an impressive display of lighting and special effects.
-Deseo 54 is situated in the La Saïdia neighborhood, conveniently accessible by foot or public transportation.
-Deseo 54 has two floors and features two rooms with different environments and parties.
+Deseo 54 is known for its late hours and an impressive display of lighting and special effects.
+It is situated in the La Saïdia neighborhood, conveniently accessible by foot or public transportation.
+The club has two floors and features two rooms with different environments and parties.

-Fetish Valencia – Despite its name, Fetish Valencia is an after-hours party for LGBTQ+ folks and not a fetish community party (as the name might suggest).
+Fetish Valencia – Despite its name, Fetish Valencia is an after-hours party for LGBTQ+ folks and not a fetish community event (as the name might suggest).
 Fetish Valencia draws a mixed-age crowd and is especially busy on Sunday mornings.
-It is usually open Saturday and Sunday mornings, but be sure to double-check hours.
+It is typically open on Saturday and Sunday mornings, but be sure to double-check hours.

 Valencia Gay Saunas & Cruising Bars

-Sauna Olímpic – Centrally located in the Russafa neighborhood, making it one of the busiest saunas in Valencia, particularly on Sundays.
-Olímpic Sauna features changing rooms, a swimming pool, two giant jacuzzis, dry and steam saunas, a two-floor labyrinth, a dark room, a cinema room X, and a relaxation area.
-It’s also open every day.
+Sauna Olímpic – Centrally located in the Russafa neighborhood, this is one of the busiest saunas in Valencia, particularly on Sundays.
+Sauna Olímpic features changing rooms, a swimming pool, two giant jacuzzis, dry and steam saunas, a two-floor labyrinth, a dark room, a cinema room X, and a relaxation area.
+It’s open every day.

-Sexbar Hòmens – Considers itself the largest sex bar in Valencia, with a large labyrinth, cabins with beds or stretchers (even double cabins), a video room, glory holes, slings, a large dark room, a golden shower bathtub, showers, and more.
-There are also stripper performances and live sex shows.
-Of course, Sexbar Hòmens features a lighted area for drinking, chatting, and dancing.
-Sexbar Hòmens is conveniently located right by the València Nord/Valencia North Station.
-Check their schedule for daily parties; their Sunday parties are very popular.
+Sexbar Hòmens – Touted as the largest sex bar in Valencia, Sexbar Hòmens boasts a large labyrinth, cabins with beds or stretchers (including double cabins), a video room, glory holes, slings, a large dark room, a golden shower bathtub, showers, and more.
+The bar also features stripper performances and live sex shows.
+There’s a lighted area for drinking, chatting, and dancing.
+Sexbar Hòmens is conveniently located near the València Nord/Valencia North Station.
+Check their schedule for daily parties; their Sunday parties are especially popular.

-Tête-à-tête – A popular gay sauna cruise bar for locals and visitors, despite being located outside the city center in the Quatre Carreres neighborhood.
+Tête-à-tête – A popular gay sauna and cruise bar for locals and visitors, despite being located outside the city center in the Quatre Carreres neighborhood.
 Tête-à-tête offers themed parties (clothed and unclothed) and features a mega jacuzzi, swings, cabins, lockers, and showers.
-There is also a cocktail bar area with music and conversation, and a regular live DJ.
-It also has the handy feature of an anonymous, private Telegram service to help you plan your night and know how many people are in the sauna before you go.
+The venue also has a cocktail bar area with music and conversation, as well as a regular live DJ.
+An added convenience is their anonymous, private Telegram service, which allows you to plan your night and see how many people are in the sauna before you go.

 Gay Beaches in Valencia

-Platja de l'Arbre del Gos – The gay, clothing-optional area along the beach includes a popular cruising area situated behind the sand dunes, next to an abandoned factory.
+Platja de l'Arbre del Gos – The gay, clothing-optional area of this beach includes a popular cruising spot located behind the sand dunes, near an abandoned factory.
 Today, most of what remains of the factory is its tall chimney, which is easily spotted from the beach and can help guide you toward the area.
 The closest bus stop to this gay area of Platja de l'Arbre del Gos is “Carretera del Riu – Coll Vert” (lines 24 and 25).
-Bring extra water, food, and towels because there are very few services available.
+Bring extra water, food, and towels, as there are very few services available.

 Gay Events in Valencia

-Valencia Gay Pride – As a city with a large LGBTQ+ community, every June Valencia Pride includes pre-parties, concerts, LGBTQ+ film and book presentations, theater performances, and other educational and family events and activities.
-The festivities culminate in a march beginning on Paseo de la Alameda, proceeding along Colón Street, and ending at the Plaza del Ayuntamiento.
+Valencia Gay Pride – As a city with a large LGBTQ+ community, Valencia hosts Pride celebrations every June, featuring pre-parties, concerts, LGBTQ+ film and book presentations, theater performances, and other educational and family-friendly events and activities.
+The festivities culminate in a march beginning on Paseo de la Alameda, proceeding along Colón Street, and ending at Plaza del Ayuntamiento.
 Don’t miss the provincial government building, the Diputación de Valencia, which lights up in honor of Valencia LGBT Pride.

 Madbear Festival Valencia – This festival coincides with the Valencia Fallas festival and spans four days in early March.
 MAD.BEAR events take place at LGBTQ+ nightclubs, cruising bars, and saunas across the city, including Deseo 54, BUBU bear bar, and Olímpic Sauna.
-The program also includes the Fallas festival’s pyrotechnic show, La Mascletá.
+The program also incorporates the Fallas festival’s pyrotechnic show, La Mascletà.

-Valencia Flow Fest – Taking place every year in May, this festival aims to place Valencia at the center of the international LGBTQ+ scene.
-Flow Fest’s theme is to celebrate diversity, which is expressed through different artistic disciplines throughout the festival.
-Flow Fest has hosted cultural programs, talks from influential LGBTQ+ community icons, and sports exhibitions and championships, such as taekwondo or women’s rugby.
-Flow Fest also features a diverse schedule of local, national, and international artists across multiple stages focused on pop, hits, underground, and urban music.
+Valencia Flow Fest – Held annually in May, this festival places Valencia at the center of the international LGBTQ+ scene.
+Flow Fest’s theme celebrates diversity, expressed through various artistic disciplines.
+The festival has hosted cultural programs, talks by influential LGBTQ+ icons, and sports exhibitions and championships, such as taekwondo and women’s rugby.
+Flow Fest also features a diverse lineup of local, national, and international artists performing across multiple stages, focusing on pop, hits, underground, and urban music.

 Day Trips from Valencia

-Wine Tasting in the Utiel-Requena Region – The Utiel-Requena region encompasses over 100 vineyards, many of which offer guided wine-tasting sessions and wine production tours.
-Be sure to taste the local Valencian cava, as well as wines made from local Bobal grapes.
-Although the region grows a variety of grapes, the Bobal grape is native to the region and is the most widely grown in Utiel-Requena.
-There are only a few other places in the world that grow Bobal grapes.
-The region not only produces wines but also cava.
-The vineyards can be visited year-round, but they become more lively during harvest season, from August to October.
-Visit during late August to early September when the Requena Harvest Festival and Fair (“Fiesta de la Vendimia de Requena”) takes place, including activities like the stamping of the grapes.
+Wine Tasting in the Utiel-Requena Region – The Utiel-Requena region encompasses over 100 vineyards, many offering guided wine-tasting sessions and tours of their wine production facilities.
+Be sure to taste the local Valencian cava, as well as wines made from the native Bobal grapes.
+While the region grows various grapes, the Bobal grape is the most widely cultivated in Utiel-Requena and is unique to only a few places worldwide.
+The vineyards are open year-round but are especially lively during the harvest season from August to October.
+Visit in late August or early September to experience the Requena Harvest Festival and Fair (Fiesta de la Vendimia de Requena), which includes activities like grape stomping.
 Book tour →

-L'Ahuir Nudist Beach – This officially designated nudist/naturist beach, popular with the LGBTQ+ community, is situated in the city of Gandia—made famous by the TV show Gandia Shore.
-Playa de L'Ahuir is notable for its isolated and quiet environment, due in significant part to the lack of urbanization.
+L'Ahuir Nudist Beach – This officially designated nudist/naturist beach, popular with the LGBTQ+ community, is located in the city of Gandia, made famous by the TV show Gandia Shore.
+Playa de L'Ahuir is notable for its isolated and quiet environment, largely due to the lack of urbanization.
 Like the rest of Valencia, Playa de L'Ahuir boasts pristine sandy beaches and clean waters.
 Gandia can be reached by car in about an hour or by train (Cercanías) from Valencia Nord Station.

 Buñol – Many visitors know Buñol for its famous Spanish festival, La Tomatina, which takes place annually near the end of August.
-Literal tons of nearly rotten tomatoes carried by trucks create one of the world’s biggest food fights as they are flung throughout the town streets.
-In addition to La Tomatina, Buñol features a 13th-century castle, hiking trails, and waterfalls.
-One of the most popular waterfalls is the Turche Cave or Cueva Turche.
+Literal tons of nearly rotten tomatoes are carried by trucks and flung throughout the town streets, creating one of the world’s biggest food fights.
+Beyond La Tomatina, Buñol features a 13th-century castle, hiking trails, and waterfalls.
+One of the most popular is the Turche Cave (Cueva Turche).
 Buñol can be reached by train (Cercanías) from Valencia Nord Station in about an hour.
 Book tour →

 Montanejos – This municipality is located about 60 miles northwest of Valencia.
 Known for its stunning natural hot springs, Montanejos offers crystal-clear waters surrounded by lush mountains, ideal for swimming, hiking, and picnicking.
 The thermal waters maintain a year-round temperature of around 77°F, making it an attractive destination even in cooler months.
 Visitors can also explore the nearby Caves of San José, Europe’s longest navigable underground river.
 Book tour →